Loyola Marymount University: School of Film and Television

 The School of Film and Television was established in 2003 by consolidating LMU's programs in film and television.
-Admission to the undergraduate program is competitive, with 19% of applicants admitted to the program.
-It is the fifth highest ranked film program in America, according to The Hollywood Reporter and the fifth highest ranked program, according to College Factual (USA Today).
+In 2014, it was the fifth highest ranked film program in the United States according to The Hollywood Reporter and the fifth highest ranked program, according to College Factual (USA Today).
 In 2018, it opened a 35,000 square foot facility, primarily for graduate film students.
 The Playa Vista campus includes three greenscreen studios, eight Avid editing rooms and a Foley stage.
 In the spring of 2020, dean Peggy Rajski broke ground on the Howard B. Fitzpatrick Pavilion, a 25,000-square-foot structure equipped with a screening theater, a camera-teaching stage and a motion-capture workspace, which is due to open in the fall of 2021.
 Unlike some other film programs, LMU film students own the intellectual property rights to the films they create while they are in college.

-The School of Film and Television offers bachelor's degrees in Film and Television Production, Screenwriting, Animation, and Recording Arts along with a minor in Film Studies and also Master's programs in Writing and Producing for Television, Film and Television Production, and Feature Film Screenwriting.
-A range of advanced facilities and equipment are available to students, including two soundstages, advanced editing labs, a fully equipped theater, and top-of-the-line camera equipment including five RED One Cameras.

 Notable alumni from LMU's film school include Barbara Broccoli, producer of James Bond films since 1990, James Wong, Brian Helgeland, writer/director of the Jackie Robinson biopic 42, Francis Lawrence, director of three of The Hunger Games films, and David Mirkin, an executive producer and showrunner for The Simpsons.

 Loyola Law School

 Loyola Law School's Frank Gehry-designed campus is in the Pico-Union neighborhood west of downtown Los Angeles and is separate from the Westchester main university campus.
 Including its day and evening J.D. programs, Loyola was the first California law school with a pro bono graduation requirement, under which students perform 40 hours of pro bono work.

-U.S. News & World Report ranked Loyola Law School 61th in its "America's Best Graduate Schools 2024" feature.
+U.S. News & World Report ranked Loyola Law School 61st in its "America's Best Graduate Schools 2024" feature.
 The Law School fell 10 places to 71 in 2025.